zhangshourui/siteviewer/README.md

 - AccessControlAllowOrigin：A list of hosts allowed for cross-origin access, and the host of siteviewer.spa should be included.
 - Ffmpeg: Specify the path to the FFmpeg.exe file.
 It is used to convert videos into streamable formats for online playback.
 If not configured, video playback will not be available.

+### Dependences
+If you'r using visual studio, [Web Comppiler](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler)  should be installed from convert scss/less file into css file